cettia/cettia.github.io/projects/cettia-java-server/1.0.0-Alpha1/reference/index.md

 ```

 ### Clustering
-All of the Message Oriented Middleware (MOM) supporting publish and subscribe model can be used to cluster multiple cettia applications with `ClusteredServer`. `ClusteredServer` intercepts a method invocation to `all` and `byTag`, converts the call into a message and execute actions added via `publishAction(Action<Map<String,Object>> action)` with that message.
+All of the Message Oriented Middleware (MOM) supporting publish and subscribe model can be used to cluster multiple cettia applications with `ClusteredServer`. `ClusteredServer` intercepts a method invocation to `all` and `byTag`, converts the call into a message and execute actions added via `onpublish(Action<Map<String,Object>> action)` with that message.

-All you need is to add an action to `publishAction(Action<Map<String,Object>> action)` to publish message to all servers in the cluster including the one issued and to pass them to `messageAction().on(Map<String,Object> message)` when receiving such messages from other server.
+All you need is to add an action to `onpublish(Action<Map<String,Object>> action)` to publish message to all servers in the cluster including the one issued and to pass them to `messageAction().on(Map<String,Object> message)` when receiving such messages from other server.

 **Note**